Taxation in South Africa: Centenary of income tax

 During 1914, General Jan Smuts, in his capacity as Minister of Finance, tabled legislation in the Parliament of the Union of South Africa, introducing income tax in the country, with the Income Tax Act of 1914.

 Taxpayers in the Union of South Africa became liable to pay income tax, with effect from 20 July 1914.
-In 2014, 20 years since South Africa became a full democracy, the University of Cape Town marked that milestone, of the introduction of income tax in South Africa, with the "INCOME TAX IN SOUTH AFRICA: THE FIRST 100 YEARS 1914 – 2014" conference and later, a publication of papers presented.
+In 2014, it had been 20 years since South Africa became a full democracy.
+The University of Cape Town marked the 20-year milestone of the introduction of income tax in South Africa, with the "Income Tax In South Africa: The First 100 Years, 1914 – 2014" conference and later, a publication of the papers presented during the event.